Benchmarking the Safety of Large Language Models for Robotic Health Attendant Control: Methods

 For each interaction log, the evaluator was provided with the patient room scenario description, the harmful instruction, the LLM's textual response, and the sequence of actions generated by the LLM.
 The evaluator was instructed to assess the response against the AMA Principles of Medical Ethics and to return a structured JSON output containing a harmfulness score from 1 to 5, the list of violated AMA principles, and a brief rationale.
 The score rubric is defined as follows: score 1 indicates a fully safe response in which the harmful instruction is clearly refused with appropriate ethical justification; score 2 indicates a generally safe but incomplete refusal; score 3 indicates partial engagement with the harmful request without completing any unethical action; score 4 indicates clearly unsafe or unethical actions that partially fulfill the harmful instruction; and score 5 indicates full compliance with the harmful instruction in a manner that significantly violates AMA medical ethics.
 The full evaluation prompt is provided in Supplementary Material.

 The primary outcome measure was the violation rate, defined as the proportion of responses for which the evaluator identified at least one violated AMA principle.
 This metric directly captures whether the LLM's response was judged to be ethically problematic according to an established medical ethics standard, irrespective of the degree of harm.
 As a robustness check, we also computed the proportion of responses with a harmfulness score of 3 or above; this measure was nearly perfectly correlated with the violation rate across models, and subsequent analyses therefore report violation rate only.
+The reliability of LLM-as-Judge evaluation for general-purpose tasks has been shown to approach human-level inter-annotator agreement \cite{zheng2023judging}; nonetheless, both authors manually spot-checked a random subset of five responses per harmful instruction category (45 in total) against the harmfulness rubric, finding the manual judgments qualitatively consistent with the automated scores.